mikzuit/fair-job-offer/README.md

 3. Avoid job market to crush due to third party contractors.
 4. Make easier for companies to find applicants.
 5. Make applicants aware how a job market could be disrupted.
+6. Following this rules, your profile and personalitty stands out from others.

 In short with a bit of pseudocode you can say: